 Items shall be reported with positive values unless otherwise stated in the respective instructions.

-All the investment funds reported in the balance sheet (QSR002) and QAD 230 (CIC ##4#) should be reported on this form.
-The syndicate should ensure that reconciliation between this form, QAD 230 and the balance sheet is carried out at a fund level as well as in aggregate.
+All the investment funds reported in the QAD 230 (CIC ##4#) should be reported on this form.
+The syndicate should ensure that reconciliation between this form and the QAD 230 is carried out at a fund level as well as in aggregate.
 The level of look-through on investment funds should ensure that all material risks are captured.
 Solvency II requires this form to be reported at asset category level.
-However since this form is required for LIM purposes, additional fields (similar to those required in QAD 230) have been added and the form will be required to be completed at security level.
+However, since this form is required for LIM purposes, additional fields (similar to those required in QAD 230) have been added and the form will be required to be completed at security level.
 Look-through should be performed based on the following three options: